sassoftware/viya4-deployment/docs/Troubleshooting.md

       * Once you are on the Roles page search for "cluster-autoscaler" and choose the one for your cluster.
       * Under the "Permissions" tab expand the "eks-worker-autoscaling" policy
       * Update the `eksWorkerAutoscalingAll` & `eksWorkerAutoscalingOwn` Sids so that it matches the IAM policy as recommend by the [kubernetes/autoscaler documentation](https://github.com/kubernetes/autoscaler/blob/cluster-autoscaler-chart-9.25.0/cluster-autoscaler/cloudprovider/aws/README.md).
 Make sure to leave the `Condition` block as is.
-        * Switch the repo to the tag of the version of the cluster-autoscaler you are deploying, so that you are viewing the correct documentation.
+        * Switch the repository to the tag of the version of the cluster-autoscaler you are deploying, so that you are viewing the correct documentation.
 2. Scale the `cluster-autoscaler-aws-cluster-autoscaler` deployment back to 1
       ```bash
       kubectl scale --replicas=1 deployment/cluster-autoscaler-aws-cluster-autoscaler